johbenrivcar/setedious/README.md

         * opt.rowCollectionOnDone - ignored
         * opt.useColumnNames - overridden to **true**: column names are always used as field names in the returned dataSet
         * opt.rowCollectionOnRequestCompletion - ignored
+## Request queueing
+**setedious** maintains a pool of connections to the database which are used to dispatch *execSql()* in order of arrival.
+If a call is made to *execSql* when there are no free connections available, because earlier calls have used them up and the results have not yet been returned, then **setedious** initiates opening a new connection.

+While a new connection is pending, no further new connection requests are made, even if further calls to *execSql* are received.

+As soon as either a) one of the previously-occupied connections is freed or b) a new connection request is fulfilled, then the longest-waiting *execSql()* request is dispatched from the queue.

+If the connection limit has been reached (options.connectionPoolLimit) than no further new connections to the database will be requested, and queued requests must wait for the existing connections to be freed up.

+## Error handling
+Errors are handled by the creation of an ERROR dataset, which is then delivered to handlers that have been registered by either *setedious.on( "ERROR", handler )* or *setedious.onError( handler )*.

+Note that any dataset with the setName **ERROR**, whenever received, will be passed to these handlers.
+This means that error datasets can be returned from within stored procedures and these will be sent to the registered error handler functions.
+Further, if an ERROR dataset is returned as a result of a call to *execSql()* then this dataset will also be returned as the first, **err** parameter of the callback for that specific call, if any.